 Parent / Teacher Consultation Meetings: These take place before the October and February half term.
 During these meetings we present parents with a brief written report on the progress and attainment your child has made since the start of the academic year, their end of year target and ways you can support your child to achieve this.
 We also take this opportunity to discuss your child’s talents, interests and social and emotional wellbeing whilst at school.

-Meeting with the SENCo: If at any point we identify that your child is not progressing as well as their peers we may want to offer extra support be that through a booster club or afternoon intervention lessons.
-If this is the case the SENCo will contact you to invite you to a meeting so that you are involved in the process of support.
-Children on the SEND register have a longer appointment with the class teacher at the biannual consultation meetings.
+Meeting with the SENDCo, Miss Bunker: If at any point we identify that your child is not progressing as well as their peers we may want to offer extra support be that through a booster club or afternoon intervention lessons.
+If this is the case the SENDCo will contact you to invite you to a meeting so that you are involved in the process of support.
+Children on the SENDCo register have a longer appointment with the class teacher at the biannual consultation meetings.

 End of Year Report: A detailed end of year report is sent home in July.